home-assistant/operating-system/Documentation/partition.md

 ## Data

-The data partation is the only partition with I/O. This partition can be offloaded to a different drive with the utility:
+The data partation is the only partition with real I/O. It will be expanded automatic on boot time to the full size of the disk.

+This partition can be offloaded to a different drive with the utility:
 ```sh
 $ datactl move /dev/xxx
 ```